frederic-perez/AmE-dictionary/data/dictionary.md

 __clicker training__ _n_ A nickname given to an animal training method based on a bridging stimulus (the clicker) in operant conditioning.
 __clicker__ _n_ _slang_ The remote-control device used to change settings on a television set, VCR, or other electronic equipment.
 __clicking__ _Things seem to be making sense and clicking._
+__clicktivism__ _n_ A policy of using the internet to take direct and often militant action to achieve a political or social aim.
 __clicky__
 __climb__ _v_ :two::mute:[clim~~b~~]:hammer:
 __climbing__ _n_ :mute:[clim~~b~~ing]